beatrice120/mydelani/README.md

 ###  Bugs
 none
 ### Technologies Used are;

 * HTML
 * CSS
 * jquery
 * bootstrap
 ## Support and contact details
 if you have any problem reach me on;
 Tel:0781915357
 Email: Bshabani120@daviscollege.com
 ## License

 MIT License

-Copyright (c) 2020 beatrice shabani
+Copyright (c) 2020 Beatrice Shabani

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal